Coat of arms created by me

 Escudo de Castilla y León

-Arms devised by me, in flat tinctures, outlined in Sable, with a semi-circular outer contour and with a texturized finish.
+Coat of arms devised by me, highlighted with lights and shadows, contoured in Sable, with a semi-circular outer contour and with a watercolor finish.

 Classification: Civic, Created, Boa and Coat of arms.